Ragga Soca: The Dynamic Fusion of Jamaica’s Ragga and Trinidad’s Soca Rhythms

 Photo © Bunji Garlin/NZR Newzikradio.fr

 Initially, there was much opposition to this genre as it challenged notions of Trinidadian identity and self.
-This paper considers the linguistic innovativeness of Ragga Soca artists, in particular, their use of Jamaican Creole English phonological borrowings, demonstrating that they have not only created a new performance genre but have used Jamaican Creole English to mediate their Trinidadian identity."
+This paper considers the linguistic innovativeness of Ragga Soca artists, in particular, their use of Jamaican Creole English phonological borrowings, demonstrating that they have not only created a new performance genre but have also used Jamaican Creole English to mediate their Trinidadian identity.

 via http://onlinelibrary.wiley.com/